Directories

 ESSENTIAL FUNCTIONS OF THE POSITION

-An employee is unable to perform the essential functions of the position if the health care provider finds that the employee is unable to work at all or that the employee is unable to perform any one of the essential functions of his or her position.
+An employee is unable to perform the essential functions of the position if the healthcare provider determines that the employee is unable to work at all or is unable to perform any one of the essential functions of their position.
 An employee who must be absent from work to receive medical treatment for a serious health condition is considered to be unable to perform the essential functions of the position during the absence for treatment.

 USE OF PAID LEAVE IN LIEU OF LWOP